Government Debts and Deficits

 Because the federal government is the largest borrower, its massive borrowing can have a crowding-out effect, either by decreasing the amount of funds available for consumers and businesses to borrow or by increasing the interest rate of available funds.
 This will lead to decreased spending by both consumers and businesses and to decreased investments of capital by businesses.
 This, in turn, will cause economy to decline, which will reduce government revenue, thereby exacerbating the problem of debt.

 Although, as a borrower, the government benefits from the continual, if uneven, growth of the economy, and from its ability to print money, as with households, a large debt limits the ability of the government to respond to disturbances in the economy, such as a major recession.
-If the federal government decreases expenditures to decrease its debt, then the decreased expenditures will cause the economy to contract, and the multiplier effect will cause it to contract further, resulting in less tax revenue.
+If the federal government decreases expenditures to decrease its debt, then the decreased expenditures will cause the economy to contract, and the money multiplier effect will cause it to contract further, resulting in less tax revenue.
 This is particularly true if the decreased expenditures are primarily targeted toward the poor or the middle class, such as cutting back on welfare, food stamps, Medicare, Social Security, or by cutting back on projects that provide many jobs.
-The detrimental effect on the economy is greater because the poor and middle-class have a larger marginal propensity to consume, meaning that they will spend more of the money that they get compared to wealthier people who are more likely to save a larger proportion of their income.
+The detrimental effect on the economy is greater because the poor and middle-class have a larger marginal propensity to consume, meaning they will spend a greater proportion of their income than wealthier people, who are more likely to save a larger proportion of their income.

 Increasing inflation to pay the debt will decrease the credit status of the federal government, making it hard to borrow more money in the future, as well as lowering confidence in the currency, which will have the negative effects of rampant inflation on the economy.
 Because foreign governments buy a major portion of the United States debt, they would quickly stop lending if they thought the US government would repay its debt by printing money.